How Do I Use Kubernetes With Amazon ElastiCache?

 }, { provider: k8sProvider });

-- Sets up a security group to allow access to the ElastiCache cluster.
+- Security Group: Manages access to the ElastiCache cluster.

-- Creates a Kubernetes Secret to store the ElastiCache endpoint.
+- Kubernetes Deployment: Connects the application to the ElastiCache cluster.

 Deploy this code